 All texts are chosen to enthuse our children and build confidence with reading and text types and intend to ensure children enjoy reading.
 However, we also implement a range of strategies and events alongside class teaching.
 These include:

-- Library - all classes have a timetabled session in the library and recommended reads and book displays are updated regularly to promote reading across the school.
+Library- recommended reads and book displays are updated regularly to promote reading across the school

 Staff are expected to continually assess and reflect upon the impact of their teaching.
 More formal assessment points three times per year allow teachers to analyse the effectiveness of teaching and learning and plan to address gaps.
 SAT tests allow school to judge progress and attainment against national benchmarks in years 2 and 6.